 If your source database is external to Google Cloud, then add the destination database's outgoing IP address (and port 5432) as an inbound firewall rule on the source network.
 In generic terms (your specific network settings may differ), do the following:

 Open the source database machine's network firewall rules.

 Set the Rule type to

 Set the Protocol to

 Set the Port range to 5432.

-Set the Source IP address to the destination outgoing IP address.
+Set the Source IP address to the destination database's outgoing IP address.
 For example:

 You can use the SQL Instances page in the Google Cloud Console to locate the outgoing IP address.

 pg_hba.conffile or AWS RDS security groups to accept connections from this IP address.